-In 1822, an Estonian physician named Thomas Seebeck discovered (accidentally) that the junction between two metals generates a voltage which is a function of temperature.
+In 1822, an Estonian physicist named Thomas Seebeck discovered that the junction between two metals generates a voltage that is a function of temperature.
 Thermocouples rely on this Seebeck effect.
-Although almost any two types of metal can be used to make a thermocouple, a number of standard types are used because they possess predictable output voltages and large temperature gradients.
+Although almost any two types of metal can be used to make a thermocouple, a number of standard types are used because they possess predictable output voltages and large voltage/temperature gradients.
 The diagram shows a K type thermocouple, which is the most popular.

 Thermocouples are available either as bare wire ‘bead’ thermocouples which offer low cost and fast response times, or built into probes.
-A wide variety of probes are available, suitable for different measuring applications (industrial, scientific, food temperature, medical research etc).
+A wide variety of probes is available, suitable for different measuring applications (industrial, scientific, food temperature, medical research etc).
 One word of warning: when selecting probes take care to ensure they have the correct type of connector.
-The two common types of connector are ‘standard’ with round pins and ‘miniature’ with flat pins, this causes some confusion as ‘miniature’ connectors are more popular than ‘standard’ types.
+The two common types of connector are ‘standard’ with round pins and ‘miniature’ with flat pins.
+This causes some confusion as ‘miniature’ connectors are more popular than ‘standard’ types.

-When choosing a thermocouple consideration should be given to both the thermocouple type, insulation and probe construction.
+When choosing a thermocouple, consideration should be given to the thermocouple type, insulation and probe construction.
 All of these will have an effect on the measurable temperature range, accuracy and reliability of the readings.
 Listed below is our (somewhat subjective) guide to thermocouple types.

 Type K is the ‘general purpose’ thermocouple.
-It is low cost and, owing to its popularity, it is available in a wide variety of probes.
+It is cheap and, owing to its popularity, it is available in a wide variety of probes.
 Thermocouples are available in the –200 °C to +1200 °C range.
-Sensitivity is approx 41 µV/°C. Use type K unless you have a good reason not to.
+Sensitivity is about 41 µV/°C. Use type K unless you have a good reason not to.

-Type E has a high output (68 µV/°C) which makes it well suited to low temperature (cryogenic) use.
-Another property is that it is non-magnetic.
+Type E has a high output (68 µV/°C) which makes it well suited to low-temperature (cryogenic) use.
+It is also non-magnetic.

 Limited range (–40 to +750 °C) makes type J less popular than type K. The main application is with old equipment that can not accept ‘modern’ thermocouples.
 J types should not be used above 760 °C as an abrupt magnetic transformation will cause permanent decalibration.